lc-acm/graphics-book-like-material/02-FPT-Functions.md

 Once you run this program from the command line (as shown in the picture above) it will look like this

 ![2-2-output](/img/0/2-2-output.png)

+## Lab 2: FPT Use

+Make your own fun polygon, compile it, take a screenshot, and send it to <linusbrogan@lclark.edu>